self-unit/jesse_hurtado_pda/Static_and_Dynamic_Task_A/testing_task_1.md

     return "You have a total of" + total end end
 # the variable 'total' has not been defined before being called in the for loop, meaning that there may be a string / integer issue present.
+It should be set to 0.
 The return statement has incorrect syntax and the variable 'total' has not been put inside a string interpolation marker, therefore the result will be only the words within quotes.
 The correct syntax would be "You have a total of #{total}".
-The indentation is incorrect as the entire method should be one level up and there is a missing end for the class.
+The return should be called outside of the loop in order for the actual total of all cards to be displayed.

 ```